Churchwardens and Deputies/Assistants

 St Michael's currently has one Churchwarden - Rosemary Thomson.

-Up to four deputy Churchwardens may be appointed and St Michael’s has two: Terry Pigram and Peter Rixson.
+Up to four deputy Churchwardens may be appointed and St Michael’s has three: Terry Pigram, Peter Rixson and Roger Sudbury.
 They give full support to the Vicar and participate alongside the Churchwardens in the general running of the Parish and are involved in most aspects of the administration of the Parish.

 Assistant Churchwardens are on duty at Church services, mainly on Sundays but at Festivals and other one-off events.
 Prior to services, they ensure that other volunteers have arrived in good time to attend to their various duties and, in turn, give support to the Vicar, Churchwarden and deputies.